Are you scared of having a baby?

 - Perspective 2: 12 hours of labor, had an epidural, pushed for about 10 minutes, super easy, no pain – it was great!

 - Perspective 3: 38 hours of labor, had an epidural and additional medication, still in pain, 2 rounds of pushing totaling 1.5 hours, ultimately having a C section.
 This was my labor.
-What did I learn (I am not a doctor, always listen to the doctor) If you are having pain, are not dilating well, and you’ve been in labor more than 12 hours ask the doctors advice and have the C section.
-The recovery from a C Section was the easiest part of this experience.
-If we have another baby, I will schedule a C Section!
+Should we have another child, I will opt for Perspective 4!

 - Perspective 4: Scheduled cesarean, 4 days of recovery in the hospital and minor activity (personal advice, do not do the laundry as tempting as it may seem) returning home for 2 weeks.